Hybrid Heaven: Development

 Hybrid Heaven took roughly three years to develop, with the battle system being the most time-consuming element.
 Konami Computer Entertainment Osaka designed Hybrid Heaven as an answer to Konami Computer Entertainment Japan's Metal Gear Solid, an attempt to better their fellow Konami team's top tier title in development.
 Elements of the game were inspired by the film Blade Runner.

 The team wanted the battle system to capture real fighting's combination of thought and action.

 Reception

-As games of this genre were seldom seen on the Nintendo 64, the game carried a certain amount of hype to it.
+As games of this genre were rarely seen on the Nintendo 64, the game carried a certain amount of hype to it.
 For instance, N64 Magazine gave Hybrid Heaven many multipage previews and devoted two covers to it.
 The game was met with mixed reviews ranging from decent scores, such as the 7/10 it received from IGN, to low scores such as the 4.1 it received from GameSpot.

 Next Generation stated that, "Had Konami thrown in some variety, such as a city scene, the game could have been so much more than just an interesting hybrid with great graphics and sound.
 As it is, it's certainly fun, but not quite excellent."